hayride-dev/morphs/README.md

 Hayride defines WebAssembly Interfaces in [coven](https://github.com/hayride-dev/coven).

-Taking a look at the WIT defintions for the cli AI `runner`:
+Taking a look at the WIT definitions for the cli AI `runner`:
 ```
 world cli {
     include hayride:wasip2/imports@0.0.59;